storybuilder-org/ManualTest/docs/Tutorial Creating a Story/Creating_a_Story_pt_4.md

 layout: default
 nav_enabled: true
 nav_order: 83
-parent: Tutorial: Creating a Story
+parent: Tutorial Creating a Story
+has_toc: false
 ---
-{: .no_toc .text-delta }
+## Creating a Story pt 4
 Let’s return to our original problem’s Story Question again:

 What if a police detective uses a criminal's phone to gain time to effect a rescue, by calling the dealer at the critical moment?